iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted160013/report.md

 > I was just wondering if you have to have bluetooth on all the time in order for the exchange of private codes or it it does it automatically?<br> :date: __2021-01-04 07:11:42__

-> Nice concept, but poor execution on letting the public know it is available, and letting them know how the app works and what safeguards are in place to protect their privacy.
-To many people think the app will share personal information, so are unwilling to download it.
-This is making the app unusable as it was designed to be used.
-If only one person out of a hundred has downloaded it and is using it, then what use is having it on your phone?<br> :date: __2021-01-01 09:30:17__

 #### 1-star reviews